react-native-google-signin/google-signin/README.md

 ✅ supports the React Native [New Architecture](https://reactnative.dev/docs/new-architecture-intro)

-✅ includes some other minor fixes
+✅ includes some API improvements and minor fixes

 is only available to [GitHub sponsors](https://github.com/sponsors/vonovak) of the maintainer.